-No whistleblower should go unseen or unheard.
+No whistleblower should go unheard or unprotected.

 Protect are the UK’s whistleblowing experts.
 We give people the confidence to raise concerns safely, help employers build trusted speak-up systems, and campaign for stronger protections so wrongdoing is heard, addressed and prevented.